zakigit1/ChatApp-LaravelAPI/README.md

 - PHP 8.1 or higher
 - Composer (for dependency management)
 - MySQL 5.7 or higher
-- Node.js and NPM (for frontend assets, if applicable)
+- Node.js and NPM (for front-end assets, if applicable)
 - Pusher account (for real-time messaging)

 ### Step-by-Step Setup